Fixed Interest Rate Terms and Conditions

 - Full terms and conditions of your mortgage loan will be set out in your mortgage loan documentation including your Letter of Offer except that it will refer you to the dates for drawdown that we have set out above (so you need to take careful note of them and to bring them to the attention of your solicitor or builder if necessary).

-- The Green Mortgage fixed interest rate is not available (a) on a mortgage loan where it (or part of it) is used to repay an existing mortgage loan from a lender whether the lender is in the Bank of Ireland Group or not (for example, this means the discount is not available for mortgage loans where you switch a mortgage loan to us from one of our competitors); or (b) on mortgage loans to buy a residential property with a BER rating of B or lower; or (c) to build or up-grade a residential property to a BER rating of B or lower.
+- The Green Mortgage fixed interest rate is not available (a) on mortgage loans to buy a residential property with a BER rating of C or lower; or (b) to build or up-grade a residential property to a BER rating of C or lower.

-- The Green Mortgage fixed interest rate is only available on new borrowing to purchase a residential property rated A3 or better or to build or carry out improvements on a residential a property in order to achieve a BER rating of A3 or better.
+- The Green Mortgage fixed interest rate is available on new borrowing to purchase a residential property rated B3 or better or to build or carry out improvements on a residential a property in order to achieve a BER rating of B3 or better or if you are switching your mortgage loan to the Bank of Ireland Group from another lender outside the our Group and the property has a BER of B3 or better.
 If you draw down your mortgage loan in stages (e.g. for a self-build or to improve an existing home):

-- you must provide a detailed specification from your builder showing work to be undertaken to achieve a BER rating of A3 or better.
+- you must provide a detailed specification from your builder showing work to be undertaken to achieve a BER rating of B3.

 The lender is Bank of Ireland Mortgages.
 Lending criteria and terms and conditions apply.
 A typical mortgage to buy your home of €100,000 over 20 years with 240 monthly instalments costs €615.79 per month at 4.2% variable (Annual Percentage Rate of Charge (APRC) 4.3%).
 APRC includes €150 valuation fee and mortgage charge of €175 paid to the Property Registration Authority.
 The total amount you pay is €148,114.60.
 We require property and life insurance.
 You mortgage your home to secure the loan.
 Maximum loan is generally 3.5 times gross annual income and 80% of the property value (90% of the property value for first-time buyers).
 A 1% interest rate rise would increase monthly repayments by €54.02 per month.
 The cost of your monthly repayments may increase – if you do not keep up your repayments you may lose your home.
 Available to over 18s only.
 Bank of Ireland Mortgage Bank is not responsible for information on third party websites.